12 Best Microsoft Access Alternatives: Tested & Reviewed

 • Multi-user editing: Multiple people can edit records simultaneously with real-time updates.

-• Drag-and-drop Interface: Easy to build custom databases and applications without writing SQL or VBA.
+• Drag-and-drop interface: Easy to build custom databases and applications without writing SQL or VBA.

 • Integrations: Integrates with Zapier, Make, and other tools via REST APIs.